WILSDEN SQUASH CLUB

 We recommend Dunlop balls for squash and Price balls for racketball.
 Squash balls are graded as follows: Max, Progress, Competition (single yellow dot) and Pro (double yellow dot).
 A common mistake for new squash players is to use a Pro ball straight away which may reduce initial enjoyment of the game as the ball has less hang time and needs to be hit hard to warm up.
 New players are encouraged to initially use either a Max or Progress ball whilst they get used to the game.
 Price racketballs are coloured blue for general play and black (single yellow dot) for competition play.
 We can provide advice on which ball to use and sell balls at the bar.

 We have two hard back courts both with viewing areas.
-Both our courts are in excellent condition and are cleaned regularly to ensure they are free of dust.
+Both our courts are in good condition and are cleaned regularly to ensure they are free of dust.
 Please note only non marking shoes are allowed to be worn on court.